icza/gog/README.md

 # gog

-General extensions to the Go language, requiring generics
+General extensions to the Go language, requiring generics.